Cleaning stains in a fish tank can be exhausting and frustrating. Hard stains take forever to remove, even if you use vinegar while cleaning.

 If you are a native of online fishkeeping communities, you might have stumbled upon fishkeepers claiming that they use CLR on their empty fish tanks without any loss of fish.
 Interesting, right?

 I think you should not use it on any fish tank unless it is completely unavoidable.
 If you have tried everything and the water stains are not gone, you might need a stronger reagent.
-CLR fits the bill, but you should take care to ensure that you use it safely.
+CLR fits the bill, but you should ensure that you use it safely.

 Before we talk about using CLR, it is essential to mention that the keyword is an empty fish tank when using the reagent.
 It would be best to take everything out of the fish tank before CLR comes into play.